What is this subject about?

 markets, and the role of the state in the

 wider issues such as poverty, aid and debt.

 How is the course assessed?

-Through written examinations.
+hours long.
 The exams are multiple choice, data

-What skills will I need for this course?
+What skills will I need and develop on this course?

 Good written and numerical skills are essential, but also a real interest in how the economy works and current economic affairs.

 What can the course lead to in terms of higher education and future careers?

 Degrees in Economics and related subjects.
 Economists work in a variety of fields such as the city markets, financial services, government and administration and business services.

 What are the formal entry requirements for this course?